Children and Youth with Special Health Care Needs

 tag

 Parents and caregivers in Clark County have options when it comes to finding behavioral health counseling for their child.
 Work with your primary care provider for referrals to these services to address the identified needs of your child.
 Behavioral health services can be self-referred, check with your insurance on what is covered under your policy.
-Below are some agencies that work with children in our community:
+Below are a few of the agencies that work with children in our community:

 March 15, 2021, Governor Jay Inslee signed an emergency proclamation recognizing the current mental and behavioral health emergency among Washington’s children and youth.